By Rev. Dominique A. Robinson, Staff Associate for Contextual Education.

 Preaching is the heartbeat of the church.
 It needs to be something that people can identify with, something they can ponder on all week, something that will carry them through another set of challenges, something they can share with others.
 People want to know how Joseph survived family dysfunction, betrayal, false accusation and imprisonment.
 Congregants are hungry to know how David pressed through knowing that there was a hit out on his life.
 Individuals of today need to know how Mary was able to bounce back after watching her innocent son publicly executed.
 Preachers of today are charged more than ever to deliver messages that make faith leap because desperate times call for desperate measures and we are in need of a desperate leap of faith.

 Dominique A. Robinson is an ordained Elder in the AME Zion Church.
-She is also on staff at New Life Presbyterian Church and Columbia Theological Seminary.
+She was previously on staff at New Life Presbyterian Church and Columbia Theological Seminary.
 She was the winner of The Beatitudes Society’s 2015 Brave Preacher Award.

 SAVE THE DATE!
 Join us for the return of one of our moist popular classes with Preaching the Verbs II.
 Back by popular demand, this seminar will teach you to read the biblical “script” by focusing on the verbs that are given and chosen by the characters.
 It’s what we do and don’t do that preoccupies human beings.
 And it’s the verbs we cannot imagine for ourselves (live, liberate, forgive, resurrect) that the church offers, and that we reach for, week after week.
 Dr. Anna Carter Florence and Rev. Khalia Williams put a twist on dramatic theory and invite us to see and hear new things in both our sacred text and our human drama when we connect the verbs.
 How can that, in turn, change and renew our preaching?
 October 24 – 26, 2016.
 Details and registration coming soon!